Cleod9/as3js/Readme.md

 ## Main Features ##

-- Converts ActionScript 3.0 code into readable JavaScript output (Leveraging [ImportJS](https://github.com/Cleod9/importjs) and [OOPS.js](https://github.com/Cleod9/oopsjs))
+- Converts ActionScript 3.0 code into readable JavaScript output (Structure based on [ImportJS](https://github.com/Cleod9/importjs))
 - Recursively parses directories for ActionScript files and automatically resolves import dependencies
 - Concatenation into a single .js file
 - Support for Vector type syntax (transpiles to a standard Array)